 AMPYR is developing the Swallow Tail Battery Energy Storage System (BESS) near the Bannaby substation in NSW, designed to store energy for use during peak times.

-The project has obtained SEARS in 2024, undertook planning studies throughout 2025, will seek planning consent to start construction in 2026.
+The project obtained SEARS in 2024 and, following the completion of planning studies, will seek planning consent from the Department of Planning, Housing and Infrastructure to start construction in late 2026.

 300 MW